Fire Hydrant Meter Program

 The fire hydrant meter program provides service for customers within the City of Durham and outlines specific procedures to follow for authorized use of public fire hydrants.
 According to the Durham City Code, only two organizations, the City of Durham Fire Department and select Divisions of the Department of Water Management are authorized to use fire hydrants without a special permit.
 Private contractors and individuals must apply for access to public fire hydrants.

 Every day businesses such as street cleaners, pressure washers, and those working on construction projects need to use water from a fire hydrant.
-The City of Durham Water and Sewer Maintenance Division offers these customers a permit for a Hydrant Meter Assembly to obtain water for non-drinking use in a safe and legal manner.
+The City of Durham Water and Sewer Maintenance (WSM) Division offers these customers a permit for a Hydrant Meter Assembly to obtain water for non-drinking use in a safe and legal manner.

 Fire Hydrant Meter Assembly Permit